dukeofharen/httplaceholder/docs/docs.md

 ### Request details

 When clicking on any of the requests, the request details will be displayed.
-You can view the actual request being made; the URL, the headers, the query parameters, the stubs that are matched etc.
+You can view the actual request being made; the URL, the headers, the query parameters, the sent response, the stubs that are matched etc.

 ![](img/ui/request_details.png)